huiyic/huiyic.github.io/_posts/2018-07-04-how-does-user-research-help-us-at-carousell.md

 GoJek is everywhere in Indonesia.

 ![Jeepney](/assets/tuk.png)<br>
-Many people at a mall in Makita, Philippines, queuing to take a local <a href="https://en.wikipedia.org/wiki/Jeepney">Jeepney</a>.
+Many people at a mall in Makati, Philippines, queuing to take a local <a href="https://en.wikipedia.org/wiki/Jeepney">Jeepney</a>.

-They were, at the same time, fun and exciting experiences as the local country teams brought us around to eat local food and shared us how they lived their daily lives.
+These were, at the same time, fun and exciting experiences as the local country teams brought us around to eat local food and shared us how they lived their daily lives.

 ![HK](/assets/dimsum.jpg)<br>
 Michelle from the Hong Kong team took us to eat dim sum!